mosull20/dark-side-ms3/README.md

 ### Content
 ### Code

-Jquery code to resolve issue with no validation on Materialize select element taken directly from Code Institute course work, 'Materialize Form Validation' from the Mini Project video content
+* Jquery code to resolve issue with no validation on Materialize select element taken directly from Code Institute course work, 'Materialize Form Validation' from the Mini Project video content
+* In using the dropdown menu feature in the navbar from materialize, I found it would only target either the main navbar or the collapsible sidenav and not both at the same time.
+Found an assist to a solution [here](https://pretagteam.com/question/materialize-navbar-dropdownsidebar-dropdown-wont-work-together) which suggested using two copies of the same ul, one to target main navbar, one to target collapsible side navbar.

 ### Media
 #### Images
 ### Acknowledgements